 Campaign concept, Key Visual exploration, and logo concepts for Corelle.

-Corelle needed a campaign that would bring their universally owned plates to the forefront of the rapidly growing cooking-at-home movement.
-With the rise of digital content promoting the ‘how-to’ of cooking where newfound foodies learned how to make their kitchen efforts edible, we formed a campaign that showed how to make them table-worthy.
+Corelle needed a campaign that would bring the ubiquity of their brand to the forefront of the rapidly growing cook-at-home movement.
+With the rise of digital content teaching new ways to cook, where upcoming foodies learned how to make their kitchen efforts edible, we formed a campaign that encouraged them to make those efforts table-worthy.

 Enter Corelle, where the presentation of the meal is equally as important as the taste and the choice of plate expresses the confidence of your cooking.

 Crocs needed a new way to tell product stories that would elevate the industry standard, static marketing messages.
 I pitched an entirely new stream of digital content and directed the project: product videos communicating the inspiration behind the designs, told by the product designers themselves.
 Shot and directed to be conversational, approachable, and most of all, fun.
 The result was rich content communicating trends, style, and wearing occasions that spoke naturally with consumers rather than at them.